BWurth/bwurth.github.io/_pages/cookie_policy.md

 ##### **6. Contact Information**

-If you have any questions about my use of cookies, please contact me at: [bernd.wurth@glasgow.ac.uk](bernd.wurth@glasgow.ac.uk).
+If you have any questions about my use of cookies, please contact me at [bernd.wurth@glasgow.ac.uk](mailto:bernd.wurth@glasgow.ac.uk).